Fenty Beauty

-Fenty Beauty (stylized as FEИTY BEAUTY) is a cosmetics brand by Rihanna, that was launched on September 8, 2017.
-Popular for its broad inclusivity across various skin tones, its Pro Filt'R foundation became high-demand upon first release.
-The original foundation launch included 40 shades, and has since expanded to 50.
-The inclusion of Fenty Beauty concealer includes 50 shades, offering a wide variety for all skin types.
+Fenty Beauty LLC (stylized as FEИTY BEAUTY) is a cosmetics brand of Rihanna and LVMH, launched on September 8, 2017.
+Popular for its broad inclusivity across various skin tones, its Pro Filt'R foundation became in high-demand upon its first release.

 Background

-In June 2013, Rihanna trademarked her surname, Fenty, for use on various products, leading to speculation that she would begin working on endeavors other than her music.
+In June 2013, Rihanna trademarked her surname, Fenty, for use on various and more products, leading to speculation that she would begin working on endeavors other than her music.
 Fenty Beauty was among these new trademarks.

 Rihanna launched Fenty Beauty in 2017, when she was 29 years old.
 Previously, she had collaborated with MAC Cosmetics, as well as released 10 fragrances via Parlux Ltd, but Fenty Beauty was her first solo cosmetics brand.
 She developed the line with luxury conglomerate Louis Vuitton Moët Hennessey (LVMH), signing a deal in 2016, to produce Fenty Beauty through LVMH's Kendo division.
-Kendo Holdings, Inc, is an "incubator" company that manufactures cosmetics as white-label products for sale through cosmetics retailer Sephora, another LVMH subsidiary, as well as other outlets.
-Women's Wear Daily reported that LVMH may have paid $10 million (USD) for the agreement, which followed on Kendo deals to produce Marc Jacobs Beauty and Kat Von D Beauty lines.
+Kendo Holdings, Inc is an "incubator" company that manufactures cosmetics as white-label products for sale through cosmetics retailer Sephora, another LVMH subsidiary, as well as other outlets.
+Women's Wear Daily reported that LVMH may have paid $10 million (USD) for the agreement, which followed Kendo deals to produce Marc Jacobs Beauty and Kat Von D Beauty lines.

-Rihanna created Fenty Beauty to provide an inclusive range for all skin tones, including extensive shade offerings for people with deeper skin tones.
+Rihanna created Fenty Beauty to provide an inclusive range for all skin tones, including extensive shade offerings for people with deeper skin tones, thus adding items to fill the void of products that performed across all skin tones and types.